284nnuS/simple-manage-postgres/README.md

 - R user

 Manage base on content of db_list.
 If not in db_list -> Delete on db.
 If in db_list -> Create to db.

+# How to run ?
+- Change .env.sample -> .env
+- Fill data into env
+- Run : python main.py